leanprover/lake/README.md

 ***This README provides information about Lake relative to the current commit.
 If you are looking for documentation for the Lake version shipped with a given Lean nightly, you should look at the README of that version.***

+*This particular branch of Lake, `lean4-master`, aims to mirror the Lake version embedded as a submodule of the [lean4](https://github.com/leanprover/lean4) repository.
+Changes there should trickle down here soon after.*

 ## Table of Contents

 * [Getting Lake](#getting-lake)